Kari's Law and Ray Baum's Act Compliance

 In this way, the VX can comply with Ray Baum's Act when connected to a compliant PBX and compliant PSTN provider.

 How does this affect my FreePBX (Asterisk) server or other PBX?

-As this is an advanced configuration and is tailored specifically to each situation, we provide this assistance through various paid TelosCare Service Level Agreement options, or a la carte via our Dedicated Remote and Onsite Support service.
+As this is an advanced configuration tailored specifically to each situation, we provide this assistance through various paid TelosCare Service Level Agreement options or a la carte via our Dedicated Remote and Onsite Support service.
 Please use the Contact Us link above for more information on these options.